 Vitamin A is essential for good eye health, as well as for growth, healthy skin and hair, mucus membranes, digestive juices, and immunity.

 The importance of vitamin A can't be overstated.
-The lack of this nutrient in the diet causes an eye condition called xerophthalmia, which is the inability to see in low light, and it can lead to blindness if high doses of vitamin A are not provided.
-Vitamin A deficiency can also weaken the immune system, making it more vulnerable to diseases, as well as causing premature death among children under five and pregnant women.
+The lack of this nutrient in the diet causes an eye condition called xerophthalmia, which leads to dry eyes as well as the inability to see in low light.
+It can even lead to blindness if adequate of vitamin A are not provided.
+Vitamin A deficiency can also weaken the immune system, making it more vulnerable to diseases.

-In the world of nutrition, there's not a more or less essential vitamins.
-The greater the variety in the diet, the healthier the body will get.
-You might have heard that popular saying about putting as many colors as you can in your plate.
-Now that you know about the benefits of beta-carotene and its relationship with vitamin A, it all make sense, doesn't it?
-Next time you prepare a salad, be sure to add some colorful herbs.
+You might have heard that popular saying about putting as many colors as you can on your plate.
+Now that you know about the benefits of beta-carotene and its relationship with vitamin A, it all makes sense, doesn't it?
+Next time you prepare a salad, be sure to add some colorful and vitamin-rich herbs.

 - European Journal of Nutrition, The importance of beta-carotene as a source of vitamin A with special regard to pregnant and breastfeeding women, 2007